juaml/joblib-htcondor/README.md

 - `throttle`: Throttle the number of jobs submitted at once.
 If list, the first element is the throttle for the current level and the rest are for the nested levels (default None).
 - `batch_size`: Currently under development
 - `max_recursion_level`: Maximum recursion level for nested parallel calls.
 Defaults to 0 (no nested parallel calls allowed).
+- `export_metadata`: Export metadata to be used with the UI.
+Defaults to False.